 Asthma and allergies are closely linked.
 About 70 to 80% of asthma in New Zealand is associated with allergies.
-Often people with asthma also have eczema or hay fever, or have close family members who have asthma, eczema or hay fever.
+Often people with asthma also have eczema (allergic skin rash) or hay fever, or have close family members who have asthma, eczema or hay fever.

 - The tendency for these three condition to occur together is known as 'atopy'.

-- If you are atopic, allergies, especially to dust mite, can be a trigger for your asthma.
+- If you are atopic, allergies can be a trigger for your asthma.

 Factors in our environment thought to have a role in causing asthma include:

-- allergens air pollution (such as second hand smoke)
+- allergens air pollution (such as exposure to tobacco smoke)

 - workplace chemicals.

 What are the symptoms of asthma?

 Asthma is ongoing and your symptoms may come and go.

 - difficulty breathing, feeling out of breath or as though you can't get enough air out of your lungs